Launching

 The same set as parc stale |

 The detail pane renders the selected fragment's body as styled Markdown — headings, lists, blockquotes, code, inline code, bold/italic, links, and [[id]] wiki-links are highlighted.
 A scrollbar appears when the body overflows the pane.
+When the fragment has incoming links, a ## Backlinks section is appended automatically.

 # Keybindings